 3. Baby Gym and Play Mat

 The main thing to remember is that like a mobile, the objects you hang from the gym need to be high-contrast (ideally black and white), and not too far away.
-Varying the positions you hang things in is also helpful in helping your child to cross the midline.
-Move a favourite toy to the side and you’ll encourage rolling.
+Hang the toys slightly to the left or the right and you'll help your child to cross the midline, a vital - if under-appreciated - skill.
+Move the object further to the side and you’ll encourage rolling.

-The best baby gyms are separate from the play mat, so that they can be easily moved to a convenient position.
+Note: Some baby gyms are separate from the play mat so that they can be easily moved to a convenient position.
 Another useful feature is a bar that can be raised and lowered as your child grows.

 As with a baby gym, play mats can be used from early on, providing stimulation and visual interest for your baby.
 Used in conjunction with baby gyms, they give you a safe and comfortable space in otherwise high-traffic spaces such as the living room or kitchen.
 They can also be folded easily and taken along with you.